MicrosoftDocs/winrt-api/windows.services.targetedcontent/targetedcontentchangedeventargs_haspreviouscontentexpired.md

 # Windows.Services.TargetedContent.TargetedContentChangedEventArgs.HasPreviousContentExpired

 ## -description

-Gets a boolean value indicating if the previous content for TargetedContentChangedEventArgs has expired.
+Gets a boolean value indicating if the previous content for this event has expired.

 ## -property-value

 ## -remarks